jo-makar/esp8266-toolbox/README.md

 ## Mail triggers
 - After connecting to the configured AP (ie system online)
+- The uptime day count is incremented (ie once every 24 hours)

 # Logging framework
 A logging framework akin to Linux's syslog(3) is available from log/log.h.